Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitive_information_types.md

 - [Get started with EDM SITs](https://learn.microsoft.com/en-us/microsoft-365/compliance/sit-get-started-exact-data-match-based-sits-overview?view=o365-worldwide)

 #### About the Classic and New EDM Creation Experiences
 There are two EDM creation experiences, the new experience and the classic experience.
-Use the new experience going forward.
+The classic experience provides more options/flexibility whereas the new experience is easier to use and involves less steps.
+Microsoft wants you to use the new experience going forward.
 Here are reasons why you would want to use the classic experience:

 1. You want to map multiple EDM SITs to the same schema.